-❉ Sonia Pottinger’s seminal reggae collection dusted down and let loose on CD for the first time, together with 34 rare bonus tracks.
+❉ Sonia Pottinger’s seminal reggae collection let loose on CD, with 34 rare bonus tracks.

 “‘Hits of 77’ showcases this inspirational woman’s quality as producer of music, her nous in spotting talent and musical trends, not to mention her foresight in identifying and releasing potential hit songs.”

 ‘In a competitive realm dominated by men, she excelled through an individualised approach to record production.’

 Record producer David Katz was speaking in 2010 following the death of Sonia Pottinger.
 The inspirational woman who created a long line of Jamaican classic records during the 1960s and 1970s.
 Sonia launched a series of labels during this period, including High Note Records, which enjoyed success with artists such as Bob Andy, Culture and Marcia Griffiths.